MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-icapturegraphbuilder2-findpin.md

 ### -param pindir [in]

-Member of the <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ne-strmif-pin_direction">PIN_DIRECTION</a> enumeration that specifies the pin direction (input or output).
+Member of the [PIN_DIRECTION](https://docs.microsoft.com/windows/desktop/api/strmif/ne-strmif-pin_direction) enumeration that specifies the pin direction (input or output).

 ### -param pCategory [in]